Non-Compete Agreements: Purpose and Requirements

 Can an employer require an employee to sign a non-compete?

 Yes.
 In states where allowed, an employer can make signing a non-compete a requirement for employment.
+If you choose not to sign, you may not be eligible for the position.

 How can an employee get out of a non-compete?

-To get out a non-compete after it’s been signed, employees and former employees will likely need to take legal action against the employer.
-Then, the non-compete will need to be found to be unenforceable for one reason or another.
-For example, a non-compete might be void if it’s found to impose undue hardship on the former employee.
+2. Then, the non-compete will need to be found unenforceable for one reason or another.
+For example, a non-compete might be void if it imposes undue hardship on the former employee.

 Are non-competes enforceable?